Ashwin-op/Histogram_Generator/README.md

 # Histogram_Generator
-A simple histogram generator using fork
+A simple histogram generator with detailed stats using fork